Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.rpc/Documentation~/index.md

+# Cluster Display RPC support (package concepts)

+This package is used in conjunction with the main `cluster-display` package to support Remote Procedural Calls (RPCs) in your projects.

+See the [Cluster Display documentation](../../../source/com.unity.cluster-display/Documentation~/index.md) for general information, installation, and use of Cluster Display.

 # Network Events
 Cluster Display has a multicast UDP general networking library with the following features:
 - Remote Procedural Call (RPC) support.